SynthX-Multi/DiscoMine-v2/Setup.md

 Check that:

-- `index.js` is selected as the startup file.
+- `index.js` is set as the startup file.
 - Your `.env` file has been uploaded.
 - Every value in `.env` has been updated.
 - All project files were uploaded correctly.